Boost Your Portfolio: Income & Diversification with Covered Calls

 CAN I WRITE COVERED CALLS ON ANY STOCK I OWN?

-No. Not all stocks have options available for trading.
-To write covered calls, the stock must have listed options.
+No. Not all stocks have viable options available for trading.
+To write covered calls, the stock must have listed options, and there should be an active market around them.
 You can check if a stock has options by searching for its options chain on a financial news or brokerage website.

 HOW DO TAXES AFFECT COVERED CALL INCOME?